 The final chapter briefly touches on estate planning before delving into charitable giving as another way to disperse any leftover funds that you won’t need in this lifetime.

 Summary and Review

-I liked this book.
+I liked this The Doctors Guide to Smart Career Alternatives and Retirement.
 I don’t love the fact that he wrote and published it, because now I’ve got to make sure any book I might write someday is dissimilar enough to be worthwhile!

 As he’s done in his other books, Dr. Fawcett uses both theoretical examples mixed with stories of real people including himself to illustrate the lessons he’s conveying.
 He goes into an appropriate level of detail on most subjects and often gives references for more complete study for those with a deeper level of interest.